5 Mins Read

 You might recall the harrowing image of an emaciated polar bear in the Canadian Arctic Archipelago taken by wildlife photographer Paul Nicklenthat and published in National Geographic back in 2017.
 It was tragic, disturbing and very controversial.
 When I saw that image, it haunted me for months.
 The harsh reality highlighting a painful truth unfolding before my very eyes left me rattled – if this catastrophe was happening here and now, what else could happen in the near future?
 My thoughts went into a downward spiral as I began to picture global famine, drought, and mass plant & aninmal extinction scenarios.
 I distinctly remember feeling so sad and overwhelmed with grief.
 What could I, a single person, do about it?

 I was “green with worry” and turns out, I’m not alone.
-Eco-anxiety, as known, is a psychological condition affecting a growing number of people who are more than just “regular” worried about the negative effects of climate change and other environmental concerns facing our platnet.
+Eco-anxiety, as it is known, is a fairly recent psychological condition affecting a growing number of people who are more than just “regular” worried about the negative effects of climate change and other environmental concerns facing our planet- in fact, their worry causes them to experience abnormal levels of stress and anxiety.
 As headlines report more dire truths, eco-anxiety will no doubt continue to garner more widespread attention, especially as more of us becomes hyper aware of the impact we are having on our environment and planet.
 Below, we break down what eco-anxiety is and how to deal with it.

 What Is Eco-Anxiety?